Migrant Crisis at Poland’s Border Eases Pressure on Its Government

 There have also been ugly scenes near the border in recent weeks in which Polish aid workers have been attacked trying to help migrants.

-Polls opposing the tough immigration policy have also taken to the streets, however, and some are helping some people entering Poland.
+Polls opposing the strict immigration policy have also taken to the streets, however, and some are helping some of those entering Poland.
 In the border town of Hajanoka on Saturday, protesters demanded the opening of a humanitarian corridor for migrants and accused border guards of having “blood on their hands”.

 Recently, Human Rights Watch reported that the Polish armed services were pushing asylum seekers back to Belarus.
 The Polish government passed a special law last month to authorize pushback, which is against international law.